St Melangell's Church: Medieval period

-The church may have been built by Rhirid Flaidd, a nobleman who, according to tradition, inherited Pennant Melangell from his father.
+According to Malcolm Thurlby, the church was constructed "[no] later than the third quarter of the twelfth century", very probably by the lord of the area, Rhirid Flaidd.
+This would have coincided with the great ecclesiastical patronage of his liege, the king of Powys, Madog ap Maredudd.
 The first written records of the Pennant church appear in the Valuation of Norwich of 1254, in which the church property is valued slightly below average for the Diocese of St Asaph.
 In 1291, however, the church was one of the more valuable churches in the diocese, probably owing to a rise in popularity of Melangell's cult.
 By the 15th century, the poet Guto'r Glyn records that pilgrims were known to visit the shrine of Melangell for a cure to their ailments.
 The entire roof was probably replaced in the 15th century, and the current rood screen was added.
 An aisle on the south side of the chancel may have been added to aid pilgrims' access to the shrine in the late medieval period.